faunalia/qgisworkshop_org/docs/source/workshop/python_in_qgis_intro.rst

 QGIS Plugins
 ------------------------------

-From within QGIS one can install contributed plugins from many sources, both public and provate.
+From within QGIS one can install contributed plugins from many sources, both public and private.

 The tutorial #1 that follows walks through the basics of adding plugin repositories and plugins themselves to QGIS.